SciCatProject/scicatlive/README.md

 By running `docker compose up -d` these steps take place:

-1. a [mongodb](./services/mongodb/) container is created with some initial data.
-2. the SciCat [backend v4](./services/backend/services/v4/) container is created and connected to (1).
+1. the SciCat [backend v4](./services/backend/services/v4/) container is created and connected to a [mongo DB](./services/backend/services/mongodb/).
-3. the SciCat [frontend](./services/frontend/) container is created and connected to (2).
+2. the SciCat [frontend](./services/frontend/) container is created and connected to (1).
-4. a reverse [proxy](./services/proxy) container is created and routes traffic to (2) and (3) through localhost subdomains, in the form: `http://${service}.localhost`.
+3. a reverse [proxy](./services/proxy) container is created and routes traffic to (1) and (2) through localhost subdomains, in the form: `http://${service}.localhost`.
 The frontend is available at simply `http://localhost`.
-5. Some services have additional endpoints that can be explored in SciCatLive which would follow `http://${service}.localhost/${prefix}`.
+4. Some services have additional endpoints that can be explored in SciCatLive which would follow `http://${service}.localhost/${prefix}`.
 For example, the backend API can be explored through a Swagger UI at `http://backend.localhost/explorer`.
 For more information on the paths used by these routes see the original documentation for these services.

 ## Extra services and features